mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 ## Update
-- This article refined and posted in [https://toastmastersd84.org/effective-toastmasters-mentorship/](Toastmasters 84 synergy newsletter)
+- This article refined and posted in [Toastmasters 84 synergy newsletter](https://toastmastersd84.org/effective-toastmasters-mentorship/)